 - Clover: Choose your clover to match your soil: alsike clover (Trifolium hybridum) combats wet, acid soils while crimson clover (Trifolium incarnatum) is good for light soils.

-Please ask the staff in our Godstone and Betchworth garden centre for more information and advice about using green manures.
+Please ask the staff in our Betchworth and Godstone garden centre for more information and advice about using green manures.